mulderp/mulderp.github.com/_posts/2016-02-29-building-digital-hardware.md

 tags: maker
 title: Building Digital Hardware
 ---
-In 2014, there was the first [Oreilly SolidCon](http://conferences.oreilly.com/solid/solid2014) about the impact of the "digital" world on the "analog" world.
-This talk by prof. Neil Gershenfeld from the MIT Center for Bits and Atoms provides the foundations for digital fabrication:
+In 2014, there was the first [OReilly Solid Conference](http://conferences.oreilly.com/solid/solid2014) about the impact of the "digital" world on the "analog" world.
+To learn about the foundations for digital fabrication, have a look at this talk by prof. Neil Gershenfeld from the MIT Center for Bits and Atoms.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L0RDrSKenGo" frameborder="0" allowfullscreen></iframe>